• Skip to primary navigation

 I recommend preheating your air fryer for the best results.
 It only takes 3-5 minutes to preheat an air fryer to 375°F (190°C), and it will help to ensure that the ribs are cooked evenly.

-Should I Wrap Pork Ribs In Foil Before Air Frying Them?
+Should I Wrap Pork Ribs In Foil?

 This is unnecessary and will keep the BBQ sauce from caramelizing.
 The air in the air fryer will circulate around the meat, cooking it evenly without drying it out.
 Just make sure not to overcrowd your air fryer basket.